best air purifier for grit

 Pros:

-• Quiet operation in sleep mode
+• Quiet operation for bedrooms

 Cons: